 B is an earlier developing sound.
 Typically, children master B by 3 years of age.

-Lips: Lips do all the work here!
-They must be slightly pressed together (enough not to let air escape but not too much where it feels unnatural)
+Lips: Lips must be slightly pressed together (enough not to let air escape but not too much where it feels unnatural).

-Breath: B is a plosive sound which means our breath bursts out of our mouth upon sound production
+Breath: /B/ is a plosive sound which means air bursts out of the mouth upon sound production.

 Please say B in front of a mirror and look and feel what all your muscles are doing.
 Once you have a good handle on how to say B, you can now better teach your child.

 For visual cues to work, make sure your child is looking at you.
-I bring objects near to or point to my mouth to bring a child's attention to my mouth.
+You can bring objects near to or point to your mouth to help guide his/her attention.